DeanRoddey/CIDLib/ReadMe.md

 Given its size, it will lean more towards keeping as much non-trivial code out of line as possible, rather than moving almost everything inline or completely header based subsystems, as seems to be the vogue amongst some these days.
 Build times would be brutal otherwise every time something remotely fundamental is changed.

 And we are manly enough not to be frightened by the existence of raw pointers, at least down in the more fundamental code certainly.
 At higher levels a move towards more smart encapsulation has already begun.
 But the lower level code needs to be well optimized (though not unduly so) so that higher level code and afford to be less so.
+There are also lots of bootstrapping issues involved that play into this.

 Certainly we will not be trying to turn C++ into a non-OO language either, as many people these seem to be intent on doing.